bonsai-rx/docs/articles/reactive-takelast.md

 ### Example

-Use `TakeLast` to retrieve one or more elements from the start of a sequence.
+Use `TakeLast` to retrieve one or more elements from the end of a sequence.

 :::workflow
 ![TakeLast Example](../workflows/reactive-takelast-example.bonsai)